-Currently accepting applications for Spring 2017
+Currently accepting applications for Summer 2017

 The Master of Public Health (MPH) degree is a 42-credit online graduate program that helps you explore public health and policy issues while gaining a strong foundation in population health sciences.
 Our program leads to a Generalist MPH degree focused on excellence in Environmental Public Health; Quantitative Public Health Sciences; and Health Policy, Leadership, and Advocacy.

 UVM is a leader in healthcare and environmental education and a known quality provider through our affiliation with University of Vermont Medical Center, Vermont’s academic medical center.
 UVM’s College of Medicine is a leader in interdisciplinary education, with faculty offering a broad range of expertise.

 Whether you want to learn more about public health issues or you seek a new career in healthcare, research, or public health, our Master in Public Health program can help further your goals.

 This program is designed for health professionals in all disciplines, including: